Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 09/09/2024

 WRI intends to award a fixed-price contract for the realization of a harmonized methodology on participatory mapping of representative areas of the Pool and Niari departments.
-The approach will consist of analyzing and comparing different existing methodologies before proposing one that will be harmonized and presented to the various stakeholders.
+The approach will consist of analyzing and comparing different existing methodologies before proposing a harmonized one, which will be presented to the various stakeholders.
 Key deliverables will include detailed documents of the different participatory mapping methodologies, the harmonized methodology before field testing, a final version of the methodology, enriched based on tests carried out in the communities of Pool and Niari, the validated methodology, and a final report on the entire process.

 About the World Resources Institute